-Frank W. Jobe, M.D., Co-Founder of the Kerlan-Jobe Orthopaedic Clinic, is a legend
+Frank W. Jobe, M.D., Co-Founder of the Kerlan-Jobe Orthopaedic Clinic, was a legend

 in sports medicine.
-Dr. Jobe’s pioneering work in the field of sports medicine and
+Dr. Jobe’s pioneered work in the field of sports medicine and

-sports surgery has led to countless awards and honors.
+sports surgery which led to countless awards and honors.
 After earning his medical

 doctorate at Loma Linda University, Dr. Jobe went on to his orthopedic residency